-UNIT-A Hours 2 • Financial Management: An Overview, Nature, scope and objectives of financial management.
+UNIT-A Hours • Financial Management: An Overview, Nature, scope and objectives of financial management.
 Financial decision making and types of financial decisions.
 Finance as a strategic function.
 Role of finance manager.
-3 • Agency problem.
+2 • Agency problem.
 Stock price maximization and agency costs.
 Alternatives to stock price maximization.
 Stakeholders' wealth maximization.
 Risk-return framework for financial decision making.
-The Time Value of Money.
-Calculation of Rate of Interest, Present 4 Value.
+3 • The Time Value of Money.
+Calculation of Rate of Interest, Present Value.
 Future Value.
-Importance of time value for money in taking financial decisions. • The Cost of Capital.
+Importance of time value for money in taking financial decisions.
+4 • The Cost of Capital.
 Cost of debentures, cost of equity.
-Cost of 4 preference shares and cost of retained earnings.
-2 An overview of cost of capital specific and WACC and its practical • application UNIT-B • Meaning and significance of Financial and operating leverage and 2 evaluation of financial plans (EBIT-EPS analysis). • Capital Structure and Firm Value 2 5 • Theories of capital structure-NI, NOI, MM Hypothesis without and with corporate taxes, 2 • Capital Structure Decisions Pecking order theory, Signalling theory and effect of information asymmetry on capital structure.
+Cost of preference shares and cost of retained earnings.
+4 • An overview of cost of capital specific and WACC and its practical application 2 UNIT-B • Meaning and significance of Financial and operating leverage and evaluation of financial plans (EBIT-EPS analysis).
+2 • Capital Structure and Firm Value 2 • Theories of capital structure-NI, NOI, MM Hypothesis without and with corporate taxes, 5 • Capital Structure Decisions Pecking order theory, Signalling theory and effect of information asymmetry on capital structure.
 Optimal capital structure.
 Determinants of Capital structure in practice.
-Practical application of the theories of capital structure 3 UNIT-C • Valuation of Bonds and Stocks.
+2 • UNIT-C Practical application of the theories of capital structure 3 • Valuation of Bonds and Stocks.
 Features of bonds, types of Bonds.
-4 Cash flow of the Bond.
+Cash flow of the Bond.
 Pricing of Bonds 4 • .
 Features of equity and methods of valuation of equity.
-5 • Dividend Policy and Firm Value Forms of dividends.
-Theories of relevance and irrelevance of dividend in firm valuation (Walter's model, Gordon's Model, MM Hypothesis. smooth stream dividend policy etc.)
+4 • Dividend Policy and Firm Value Forms of dividends.
+Theories of relevance and irrelevance of dividend in firm valuation (Walter's model, Gordon's Model, MM Hypothesis. smooth stream dividend policy etc.) 5 policy cic.)

-• Dividend Decision.
+Dividend Decision.
 Relevance of dividend policy under market imperfections.
-Traditional and Radical position on dividend.
+Traditional and Radical position ondividend.
 Issues in dividend policy.
 Types of dividend polices in practice (constant rupee dividend policy, constant dividend payout policy.
 Determinants of dividend policy